wp-plugins/simple-membership/readme.txt

 = Miscellaneous =

+* Works with any WordPress theme.
 * Ability to protect photo galleries.
+* Comments on your protected posts will also be protected automatically.
 * There is an option to enable debug logging so you can troubleshoot membership payment related issues easily (if any).
 * Membership management side is handled by the plugin.
 * Can be translated to any language.
-* Works with any WordPress theme.
+* Hide the admin toolbar from the frontend of your site.
 * The login and registration widgets will be responsive if you are using a responsive theme.

 == Installation ==